ADHD and the brain

 - Anatomy of the cerebellum (Philip Shaw, National Institute of Mental Health, NIH, Bethesda, USA).
 Completed: Publised in Journal of Child Psychology and Psychiatry, Oct 2018. [postprint]

 - Evidence for similar structural brain anomalies in youth and adult attention-deficit/hyperactivity disorder: a machine learning analysis (Yanli Zhang-James & Steve Faraone, SUNY Upstate University, USA).
-Complete: Manuscript published in Translational Psychiatry, 2021 [open access]
+Completed: Manuscript published in Translational Psychiatry, 2021 [open access]

 - Characterizing heterogeneity of children with ADHD based on brain volume by using community detection (Ting Li, Radboud University Medical Center, Nijmegen, The Netherlands).
-Complete: Manuscript published in the Journal of Child Psychology and Psychiatry, 2021 [open access]
+Completed: Manuscript published in the Journal of Child Psychology and Psychiatry, 2021 [open access]

 - Structural covariance in ADHD across the lifespan (Oliver Grimm, University of Frankfurt, Germany).
 Ongoing